Basic Glacier Climbing Course

 Application

-Applications for our glacier course are accepted in February (2025).
-Please note that the number of available seats is based on the Club's ability to support two sections.
+Applications for our glacier course are accepted in February.
+Please note that the number of available seats is based on the Club's ability to support the sections.

-Selected applicants will be notified in early March and all other applicants will be on a wait list.
+Selected applicants will be notified in mid-March and all other applicants will be placed on a wait list.
 There is a wait list every year.

 Location